 What will I learn?

-The aim of this course is to provide you with the skills required to find jobs in a highly competitive field and equal importance is placed on teaching, choreography and performance.
+The aim of this course is to equip you with the skills required to gain employment in a highly competitive field.
+A successful dance artist needs to be as versatile as possible and therefore equal importance is placed on performance, teaching and choreography.

 - Anatomy and Injury Prevention for Dancers